Non-Zero Probabilities

-"Non-Zero Probabilities" is a speculative fiction short story by N.K.
-Jemisin, published in 2009 in Clarkesworld Magazine.
+"Non-Zero Probabilities" is a speculative fiction short story by N. K. Jemisin, published in 2009 in Clarkesworld Magazine.
 The story features a semi-apocalyptic New York City where the laws of probability have shifted, and follows a young woman as she navigates a world driven by belief systems.
 Thematically, the short story deals largely with identity, belief, and society.
-It was nominated for both the Hugo and Nebula Awards, and was later published in other collections, including Jemisin's How Long 'til Black Future Month? anthology.
+It was nominated for both the Hugo and Nebula Awards, and was later published in other collections, including Jemisin's anthology How Long 'til Black Future Month?
+(2018).

 Plot synopsis

 In East New York, for unknown reasons, life has become dictated by improbability and superstition.
 The most unlikely events have become the most likely, from highly improbable dice throws to serious infrastructure failure.
 Some effects are deemed good: massive lottery wins, sports successes, and cancer remissions.
 Others are not.
 Multiracial Adele uses prayers for a Christian god as well as African orishas, a selection of herbs, a Saint Christopher medal, and a collection of lucky objects as part of her daily ritual.
 As she walks to work, she encounters a shuttle train that has jumped the tracks because of a wrench left there (an event with a million to one odds), causing horrible carnage, and stops to help.

 The news claims New York is a den of iniquity, causing this semi-apocalypse, but Adele is skeptical.
 Large quantities of missionaries have swarmed the city, and one corners Adele to give her a flyer for a mass prayer throughout the city on August 8 - a lucky day for the Chinese.
 Princeton has proved that the power of positive thought now has real effect over reality.
 In a chain of unlikely events, Adele is almost pushed into oncoming traffic on her walk home, but is saved by finding a four-leaf clover, which she plants in her fire escape garden.

 On her way to the famers' market to barter her vegetables for fruit and news about the mass prayer, Adele gives her neighbor an eggplant.
 She teaches him how to cook it, and they discuss the prayer event.
 He is uninterested in prayer, and more noncommittal about the changed state of things.
 They have sex with protection - crossing fingers while putting the condom on and touching a rabbit's foot.

 As the multi-denominational prayer event approaches, Adele debates going and considers the significance of belief and accepting change.
 She takes another flyer, folds it into a paper airplane, puts her Saint Christopher medal in it, and lets it fly until it's out of sight.